Taape for Tiara

 mostly between 4' to 6' wide.
 Some spots wider, some narrower.

-The course has many scenic pull outs and public beaches for family and
+The course has many scenic pull outs and public beaches

 friends to park, picnic and support your run.